TickleThePanda/carpe-dm/src/plans/unbound.md

 #### Entrance to the tomb

+> At the foot of the mountain is the collapsed door.

+There's a gap large enough for small creatures at the bottom, or medium creatures with a successful Dexterity check of 15.

+Some of the rubble can be shifted instead, with a successful Strength check of 15 but it will cause some of the remaining rubble to collapse and the goblins to be prepared

+The rubble can also be climbed over with a successful Strength check of 15.

 #### Goblin hideout

+ - Stench of goblins
+ - If the goblins know the characters are there, then they're silent.
+   Otherwise, laughing and arguing can be heard.
+ - Room has wooden structures that some goblins might hide behind
+ - Goblins will try to ambush the players, if they know the players are there

+---

+ - Levers need to be in the right order to open the door. *HOW*

 #### Grand corridor

+> There's grand corridor carved out of the stone.
+Torches of a similar
+> design from *QUEST GIVER*'s tower adorn the walls, fire flickering out
+> of them.
+The corridor is about 200ft long and about 10ft wide.
+You
+> can see 3 corridors off the left hand wall and 2 off the right hand
+> wall - these are built at odd intervals.
+The space in here is almost
+> pristine, apart from dust.
+The grand doors that are at the end of the
+> corridor are open.

+The smaller corridors as the characters go along:
+ 1. a corridor on the right, it's about 70ft long.
+ 2. a corridor on the left, it's about 90ft long.
+ 3. a short corridor on the right, and then a door
+ 4. a short corridor on the left, and then a door
+ 5. a short corridor on the right, and then a door

 #### Tomb of Lord *LORD NAME*

+> Coming through the main doors, an expansive vaulted room is before
+> you.
+It's about 120ft long.
+In the centre of the room a large
+> sarcophagus is built onto a stone platform with steps running up to
+> it.
+A blue crystalline stone outcrop is right above the sarcophagus,
+> casting weird flickering light from the torches around the room.
+>
+> Between the centre and each corner are 4 pillars.
+Each of these 4
+> pillars intertwine to build up to the vaulted ceiling.
+>
+> Collapsed one of the pillars is a slashed and bloodied body wearing
+> robes.
+A backpack lies on the floor before the engraving, its contents
+> strewn.
+>
+> There is a large engraving on the ground in front of the players.

+The backpack (and the area around the backpack) contains the following
+supplies:
+ - a hammer
+ - 10 pitons
+ - 10 torches
+ - a tinderbox
+ - 10 days of rations
+ - a waterskin
+ - 50ft of hempen rope
+ - a scroll of *Comprehend Languages*

+After two minutes in the room, the stone above the centre of the room flashes a bright blue.
+Nothing happens for a couple of seconds until the characters can hear the scraping of stone.
+The sarcophagus lids are sliding open.
+Skeletons begin to climb out.

+There are 11 skeletons.

 #### The Lord's guard room

+>

+If the players try to go through this room, 6 skeletons will leave their sarcophagi to attack the players almost immediately.

 #### Giant spider's chamber